A couple of years ago, I gathered the 38 top business challenges across all industries. They fall within several main segments:

-At first, starting businesses—often launching as freelancers or consultants growing a small agency, or a startup built outside of business hours—have to grind day in, day out to scale recurring operations and plan for continuous growth over time.
+At first, starting businesses—often launching as freelancers or consultants growing a small agency or a startup built outside of business hours—have to grind day in and day out to scale recurring operations and plan for continuous growth over time.

 Generating new leads or converting sales to recurring revenue usually sits on top of the problem chart for the majority of starting businesses.